List of United States Navy ratings: Medical rating

-Administration, deck, technical, and weapons specialty ratings
+General ratings

 Administration et cetera notes

-I: Cryptologic technician now includes former rating of electronic warfare technician (EW).
+I: Cryptologic Technician now includes former rating of electronic warfare technician (EW).

-II: Information systems technician now includes former rating of cryptologic technician – communications (CTO).
+II: Information Systems Technician now includes former rating of cryptologic technician – communications (CTO).

 III: Quartermaster QM now exists as electronics technician (navigation) ETV on submarines.

 IIII: LN and RP are also issued to sailors attached to Marine units.

 Engineering and hull ratings

 Engineering and hull ratings notes

 Prior to March 2014, IC and EM combine at paygrade E-9 to the rating of Master Chief Electrician's Mate (EMCM).
 After that time, the IC Rating was moved to the Seaman ratings group from the Fireman ratings group.
 Now, upon selection to E9, ICCS is promoted to ICCM.